Register to enable "Calculate" button for pipe flow calculator.

 Steady State Energy Equation

-The first equation shown is the steady state energy equation for incompressible flow.
+The first equation shown is the steady state energy equation for incompressible pipe flow.
 The

 left side of the equation contains what we call the driving heads.
 These heads include